Songram-App/songram-voice-clone/README.md

 # OpenVoice REST API

-This project provides a REST API for voice cloning using the OpenVoice V2 functionality.
-The API allows users to send a reference voice clip and a string of lyrics, which will be synthesized into an audio file using the cloned voice.
+This project provides a REST API for instant voice cloning using OpenVoice V2 and MeloTTS.
+The API allows users to send a reference voice clip and lyrics, and returns a synthesized audio file in the cloned voice.

 ## Project Structure